Google says 20 U.S. states, territories 'exploring' contact tracing apps

-In addition, the company said public health authorities in 16 countries and regions outside the United States had launched apps using the Apple-Google tool.
+In addition, the company said public health authorities in 16 countries and regions outside the United States had launched apps using the Apple-Google tool, up from 12 previously.
 They include Austria, Brazil, Canada, Croatia, Denmark, Germany, Gibraltar, Italy, Ireland, Japan, Latvia, Northern Ireland, Poland, Saudi Arabia, Switzerland and Uruguay.

 The technology enables app users to track encounters with other people through Bluetooth signals and anonymously notify contacts if they later become infected with the virus.